The Benefits Of A Roth IRA For Retirement Planning

 It's important to clarify further when you can withdraw from a Roth IRA without penalty.

 1) The first requirement is that the withdrawal must be taken five years or more after the account was opened.
 The IRS counts the five years from the first day of the tax year in which you make your first Roth contribution.
-In other words, if you open the account on Dec 1, 2019, the IRS actually starts the clock at the beginning of the tax year, that is, Jan.
-1, 2019.
+In other words, if you open an account on Dec 1, 2024, the IRS starts the clock from January 1, 2024.

 2) If you satisfy the five-year time requirement, the IRS says distributions qualify to be both income-tax and penalty free if: